tomsWebConsulting/twcsl/Block/Calendar/Calendar Block Observe Changes/README.md

       * Use this option if you want to have this effect on only one Page.

-      * Add code from file **[calendar block observe changes options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[calendar block observe changes options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Page.
         Read the code for any instructions within.

-      * Add the following code to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add the following code to Page Settings > Advanced > Page Header Code Injection for the Page.

         ```html
         <!-- begin TWC Calendar Block Observe Changes -->